nest/nest-extension-module/doc/synapse_models.rst

 * The target node of the connection
 * The receiver port, which identifies the connection on the postsynaptic side

+These parameters are implemented in the static_synapse model, which can be used as a base class for more advanced synapse types.

-The source node of a connection is implicitly stored by the position in the data structure that is used internally.
-These parameters are implemented in the StaticConnection synapse type, which can be used as a base class for more advanced synapse types.
+Note that the source node of a connection is implicitly stored by the position in the data structure that is used internally in the NEST kernel.

 Synapses in NEST